 SEE THE VIDEOS HERE:

-In all four pieces we see playing with time, dance, space and time-shifting.
+We see how all four videos play with time, dance, space, and time shifting.
 Bartok is the cinematic “pas de deux” of a contemporary dance performed by two dancers, kind of a poetic interpretation of a human connection with the earth.
 SHE and HE dance their hearts out to bring some rain to the thirsty desert.
-Their performance is to varying degrees accelerated and time shifted.
+Their performance is to varying degrees accelerated and time-shifted.
 Paradoxically, the distorted dance of these characters is also synchronized with the music, but in a different way.

 May, 2022 - DIGI DADA - Bartok, was named BEST EXPERIMENTAL VIDEO at Europe Music Awards,

 MEDIA INFORMATION: to request photos, interviews or for more information about the project or artists, contact Eva Herbert firstname.lastname@example.org

 JOIN OUR TEAM